fabienblin/EDF-S-F-Entry-Test/README.md

 ### EMS

+**Bascis**

 The EMS is connected to all the smart grid components (ESS, PV and POC) and can perform production/demand limitations on all these components.
 It's AI can perform different strategies :
-- 50-50%, will half the PV production to fill batteries and power the facility
+- Share strategy, will share the PV production to supply ESS and POC
-- 100% ESS
+- All ESS strategy
-- 100% POC
+- All POC strategy

-Mainly the EMS must obey this logic :
+Scenario where to much power is produced in 24h :
 - 1: Charge ESS if PV produces more than needed
 - 2: Limit PV output if ESS is fully charged and facility needs are satisfied

+Scenario where to little power is produced in 24h :
+- Share strategy allowing ESS to power during night

+**Learn**

+The EMS must hold record of previous supplies and demands on the smart grid in order to adapt it's strategy day after day.

+Knowing the average of all accessible variables (GetMeasure functions) is usefull to predict supply and demand.

+On a solar power plant, seasons have a major role and knowing the sun's angle in the sky is very beneficial for motorized solar panels in order to face the sun during daytime.
+This can be achieved using this equation : https://en.wikipedia.org/wiki/Sunrise_equation